DENV-lineages/denv-lineages.github.io/_pages/splash-page.md

   overlay_image: /assets/images/dengue.jpeg
 excerpt: "This is a website for all things dengue lineages.
 It is currently under construction - watch this space!"
 intro:
-  - excerpt: 'This lineage system has been developed by a large, international collaboration to provide a common language to discuss important dengue virus genomic diversity, as well as provide additional spatiotemporal resolution below the genotype level.If you used information on this website, please cite [this paper]()'
+  - excerpt: 'This lineage system has been developed by a large, international collaboration to provide a common language to discuss important dengue virus genomic diversity, as well as provide additional spatiotemporal resolution below the genotype level.
+If you used information on this website, please cite [this paper]()'
 ---

 {% include feature_row id="intro" type="center" %}

+For rules on how to **designate a new lineage** go [here](/_pages/rules.md)

-Looking to assign sequences to a lineage?
+Looking to assign your sequences to an existing lineage?
 Use one of these tools:
 <div class="splash_sections" id="assignment_tools">
 			<!--<div class="logo_container"><img src="assets/images/{{item.logourl}}"/></div>-->
 				<figure class="effect-duke">